Menu

 Types of Trusts

-Trusts will be separate legal entities set up by a grantor or creator to manage their assets.
+Trusts are legal entities set up by a grantor or creator to manage their assets.
 A person places various assets inside a trust to be overseen by a trustee.
+A person can also designate one or more beneficiaries to receive property within a trust under certain conditions.

 • Irrevocable Trusts — Unlike the revocable trust, it is not as easy to alter, modify, or revoke an irrevocable trust once you create it.
 Although a creator will forfeit some flexibility, irrevocable trusts do have some inherent advantages.
 For one thing, a person will no longer be the owner of property within the trust.
 Such considerations will shield the property from creditors while a person is still alive, and upon death, the property may pass to beneficiaries with only minimal estate tax liability.